rb7a/cdv-blog/src/content/posts/2024-03-19-testing-for-us-and-not-us.md

 description: In a world where code coverage rules with an iron fist, someone needs to standup for developer productivity.
 pubDate: 2024-03-18T23:44:08.786-04:00
-draft: true
+draft: false
 rssOnly: false
-featuredImage: /assets/media/relaunching-blog.jpg
+featuredImage: ""
-featuredImageAlt: placeholder.
+featuredImageAlt: ""
 ---
 It's fifteen minutes ‘til the hour, what most people call “midnight”.
 Tonight, I'm calling that "end of day."